 Instead of appointing a Democrat to chair the Homeland Security and Public Safety Committee that has traditionally blocked constitutional carry legislation in the past, House Speaker Dade Phelan appointed Republican State Rep. James White (Hillister).

-On Thursday, April 15, after several hours of debate and attempts by opponents to derail the legislation, the bill passed the House by a vote of 84 in support and 56 in opposition.
+On Thursday, April 15, after several hours of debate and attempts by opponents to derail the legislation, the bill passed the House by a vote of 84-56.

 While most Democrat efforts to amend the bill were rebuffed, so too were some efforts by Republicans to strengthen the bill.
 One amendment that would have lowered the age from 21 to 18, for example, was strongly rebuked.